Adina Howard: 2019–present: Mind Reader and more ventures

 The new year brought her some high-profile releases.
 Her profile on TV One's hit "Unsung" series premiered on March 10, 2019.
 Later that month, her film Relaxer (directed by Joel Potrykus) was released to theaters on March 22, 2019, through Oscilloscope Labs.
 It garnered critical praise, receiving a 72% positive score on Rotten Tomatoes.

 In May, she announced a new single with Mothers Favorite Child called "Freak" after collaborating with them for her acoustic performances for her TV One episode.

 She appeared in the documentary A Fatherless America from media personality and filmmaker Tommy Sotomayor which was released in June 2019.

 With her promotion for a Detroit performance with Montell Jordan in July, she discussed a new single in the works called "Lifeline" in addition to a book and a motivational speaking career.
 In a cover story interview with Consciousness Magazine, she announced hopes for a second quarter release for the single.

 At the beginning of 2020, her new dance single "Mind Reader" with Opolopo was announced, and released on January 17.
-After a few weeks, the song ended up hitting #1 on the TraxSource charts as well as #2 on the Dutch FREAK31 music chart.
+After a few weeks, the song ended up hitting No. 1 on the TraxSource charts as well as No. 2 on the Dutch FREAK31 music chart.

 In an interview with R&B Junkie celebrating the 25th anniversary of her debut album, she discussed starting a Houston, TX residency set to begin in May.

 She also joined Katrina Walker's new theatrical stage play "Miss Dee's Kitchen" which was set to premiere April 3 but was postponed until further notice due to the COVID-19 pandemic.

 In December, she received another nomination at the UB Honors in the Best Dance/Club Single of the Year category for her single "Mind Reader."

 In January 2021, it was announced that her previously shelved album Welcome to Fantasy Island will be finally released in the United States on February 19 thru Rhino Records.

 She released a new single titled "Keep Lookin" on April 23, 2022 to streaming and digital services.
+A remix featuring Trina was released in July.

+Howard began filming a new film, the drama “False Profits” with director Jamezz Hampton in November.

+In July 2023, Howard released her first wine “Indelible” in a collaboration with Ramona Ranch Winery along with the announcement of her new upcoming single “Liquor.”

+She recorded a new song titled "Time Will Tell" for her film "False Profits" with the film premiering on January 7th 2025, along with a music video on February 20th.

+On May 4th, 2025, she premiered a new single "I Overstand" exclusively on her website.